Strong anharmonicity dictates ultralow thermal conductivities of type-I clathrates: Abstract

 \section{Abstract}

 Type-I clathrate solids have attracted significant interest due to their ultralow thermal conductivities and subsequent promise for thermoelectric applications, yet the mechanisms underlying these properties are not well understood.
-Here, we extend the framework of vibrational dynamical mean-field theory (VDMFT) to calculate temperature-dependent thermal transport properties of $X_8$Ga$_{16}$Ge$_{30}$, where $X=$ Ba, Sr, using a many-body Green's function approach.
-We find that nonresonant scattering between cage acoustic modes and rattling modes leads to a reduction of acoustic phonon lifetimes and thus thermal conductivities.
-Moreover, we find that the moderate temperature dependence of conductivities above 300\,K, which is consistent with experimental measurements, cannot be reproduced by standard perturbation theory calculations, which predict a $T^{-1}$ dependence.
-Therefore, we conclude that nonperturbative anharmonic effects, including four- and higher-phonon scattering processes, are responsible for the ultralow thermal conductivities of type-I clathrates.
+Here, we extend the framework of vibrational dynamical mean-field theory (VDMFT) to calculate temperature-dependent thermal transport properties of solids using a many-body Green's function approach.
+When applied to a coarse-grained description of $X_8$Ga$_{16}$Ge$_{30}$, where $X=$ Ba, Sr, we find that nonresonant scattering between cage acoustic modes and rattling modes leads to a reduction of acoustic phonon lifetimes and thus thermal conductivities.
+Moreover, we find that the moderate temperature dependence of conductivities above 300\,K, which is consistent with experimental measurements, cannot be reproduced by textbook perturbation theory calculations, which predict a $T^{-1}$ dependence.
+Therefore, we suggest that nonperturbative anharmonic effects, including four- and higher-phonon scattering processes, are responsible for the ultralow thermal conductivities of type-I clathrates.